moniqueds/MentoriaNTTDATA/README.md

 # Mentoria NTT DATA EUROPE & LATAM:

-This is a training program.
-The company provide training to professionals, and develops their knowledge to work with the Salesforce platform.
+This is a training program that started on February/2022 The company provide training to professionals, and develops their knowledge to work with the Salesforce platform.

 Actually I'm learning about: